Trans-Texas Airways: Route of the Starliners

 Even though its DC-3s had been reconditioned, TTA now required larger and more modern aircraft to serve its expanding route system.
 The company signed a deal with American Airlines to acquire 25 of that airline’s Convair 240s as they were retired from the larger carrier over the course of the next seven years.

 The 40-passenger Convairs could hardly be called ‘new’ airliners, although they were of postwar design, not pre-war like the DC-3s.
 Having initially entered service with American Airlines in 1948, the Convair 240 brought several advancements to TTA passengers.
 Most importantly, it was both pressurized and air-conditioned.
 Its tricycle landing gear meant that passengers didn’t have to climb uphill as they did when boarding a DC-3.
-And the aircraft offered carry-on luggage racks for customers.
+The aircraft also offered carry-on luggage racks for customers.

-The first of TTA’s Convairs entered service on April 1, 1961.
+The first of TTA’s Convairs entered service on 1 April 1961.

 THE COWGIRL UNIFORM GETS AN UPGRADE